What is the responsibility of a moderator?

 How do we submit presentation evaluations?

 Before the conference, please download a QR Reader or Scanner to your smartphone.
 These can be found by searching your smartphone app store.
 Any free QR Reader or Scanner should work.
-You will choose the speaker's name from a list and complete the evaluation for that presenter.
+After scanning the QR code, you will choose the speaker's name from a list and complete the evaluation for that presenter.
 There will be space provided for comments.
 Evaluation summaries will be emailed to presenters shortly after the conference.
-A hard copy may be provided upon request.
 It is advisable to bring your phone charger as your phone battery may drain quickly.
 There will be a limited number of charging stations available.

 Instructions for downloading and using a QR Scanner